Back To Top

 What sunscreens are good for oily skin?

-Containing key filters such as zinc oxide and titanium dioxide, mineral sunscreens are often dubbed as good options for oily skin, however, they can leave you with the dreaded white cast and can favour the barely-there texture of some chemical sunscreens.
-As recommended by dermatologists, the bottom line is to ensure you opt for a formula that is designed specifically with oily skin in mind.
+Usually containing key filters such as zinc oxide and titanium dioxide, mineral sunscreens are often dubbed as good options for oily skin.
+However, due to the specific makeup of these filters, these formulas leave behind a white cast that makes them unsuitable for all.
+Those with oilier skin often prefer the barely-there texture of some chemical sunscreens, too.
+As recommended by dermatologists, the bottom line is to ensure you opt for a formula that is designed specifically with oily skin in mind – and that you will actually apply every single day.

 When do I wear sunscreen?